Oatcake: Plain Web Typography

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Integer malesuada, justo tincidunt mattis gravida, velit orci facilisis nibh, at hendrerit risus sem eu arcu.

-Sometimes one heading directly follows another heading, without any other text between them.
-Themes often mess this up by allowing the vertical space between stacked headings to look weird: large unnecessary gaps between the headings.
-Oatcake styles headings that immediately follow other headings with less vertical space than they would have otherwise:
+Sometimes a heading directly follows another heading, without any other text between them.
+Themes often mess this up by allowing the vertical space between stacked headings to look weird with large unnecessary gaps between the headings.
+Oatcake avoids this by styling headings that immediately follow other headings with less vertical space than they would have otherwise:

 First-level heading